-When I got my first DSLR (Nikon D80), one of my frustrations was that some images would come out too bright or too dark.
+In photography, it is very important to know about metering, as well as the role of each metering mode.
+That’s because it helps you control your photo’s exposure – or, in layman’s terms, your photo’s brightness.
+When I got my first DSLR—a Nikon D80—one of my frustrations was that some images would come out too bright or too dark.
 I had no idea how to fix it, until one day, when I learned about camera metering modes.
+Today I’m going to share with you what I know about metering in photography, and how you can use it to take better photos.

-Metering is how your camera determines what the correct shutter speed and aperture should be, depending on the amount of light that goes into the camera and the sensitivity of the sensor.
+Metering is how your camera evaluates the light of a scene to determine the correct shutter speed, aperture, or ISO.
 Back in the old days of photography, cameras were not equipped with a light “meter”, which is a sensor that measures the amount and intensity of light.
 Photographers had to use hand-held light meters to determine the optimal exposure.
 Obviously, because the work was shot on film, they could not preview or see the results immediately, which is why they religiously relied on those light meters.

-Today, every DSLR has an integrated light meter that automatically measures the reflected light and determines the optimal exposure.
+Today, every digital camera has an integrated light meter that automatically measures the reflected light and determines the optimal exposure.
 The most common metering modes in digital cameras today are:

 - Matrix Metering (Nikon), also known as Evaluative Metering (Canon)